blairliikala/mux-realtime-stats/README.md

 Helper to display realtime views for assets and live streams using the Mux API.

-This is a select portion of software used in the copyrighted ExpressionEngine MuxEE addon posted here for demonstration purposes.
+This is a select portion of software used in the commercial ExpressionEngine MuxEE addon posted here for demonstration purposes.

 ## Usage